 Your future spouse also needs to understand that the agreement is there for both of you.
 It provides security knowing that you’ve already agreed upon the distribution of property if the marriage ends.

 A prenuptial agreement is a contract between two people that details how their assets are to be divided in case of a separation, divorce, or death.
 This type of agreement is made prior to the marriage.

-Most every couple can benefit from such an agreement.
+Most every couple can benefit from having such an agreement prepared by an experienced prenup lawyer.
 The peace of mind that comes with knowing how your property will be divided, should a divorce happen, is a benefit.

-There are also certain situations where an agreement will be beneficial:
+There are also certain situations where a prenup will be beneficial:

 While there cannot be 100% certainty that any agreement will be upheld by a court, there are a number of factors that can significantly increase the probability that an agreement will be upheld.
 These include the following:

-I help clients identify the factors that may need to be considered in prenuptial agreements.
+As a Frankfort divorce attorney with years of experience preparing prenuptial agreements, I help clients identify the factors that may need to be considered in such agreements.
 Please call me to schedule a free consultation to learn about how I can help you.

 The biggest concern with prenuptial agreements is making sure that all assets now owned, or which may be owned, are properly contemplated and addressed in the agreement itself.

 In many situations, couples who are marrying think only of the current assets that may be owned, which in many cases may be fairly limited.
 For example, couples may think about the cars, furniture, or other household assets that they currently own, or the money that is in their bank account.